data-science-made-easy/macro-monitor/README.md

 The xlsx has two tabs: settings, figures.

 ### Settings
-In this tab set variables that apply to many lines in 'figures' tab.
+The 'settings' tab configures variables that apply to the many lines in 'figures' tab.
 [TODO]

 ### Figures
-This tab holds three categories of parameters: *Report*, *Data / Processing*, *Plot*.
-Lines in the xslx (i.e., time series) that share the same values for the *Report* parameters will show up in one single figure in the report.
+The 'figures' tab holds three categories of parameters: *Report*, *Data / Processing*, *Plot*.

 #### Report
-Lines that share the same settings for *report parameters* (section, subsection, tab) will show up in one single figure in the report.
+Lines in the figures tab that share the same settings for *report parameters* (section, subsection, tab) will show up in one single figure in the report.
 The file name of each figure on disk will be a polished combination of the report parameters (roughly speaking: *section*-*subsection*-*tab*.png).

 Leave these parameters empty if you do want to create the figure but don't want it in the report.

 #### Data / Processing
-Parameters in this category define the (*i*) data source and (*ii*) its preprocessing settings.
-Please beware that data of one figure may originate from different sources of data (fig 1, saffier + cbs, fig 21, 2 opendata file REMOVE THIS).
+Parameters in this category define the source of the data and its preprocessing settings.
+Please beware that data of a given figure may originate from different sources of data.

-Result of this step is:
+## Result of a single run
+Running the monitor (see above how to do so) yields the following results.

 - in the subdirectory 'preprocessed': one xlsx file with one sheet of data per invidivual figure.

-#### Plot
-The monitor software will first combine parameter values for each parameter for each given figure that is defined on multiple lines in the xlsx file.
-Next, the parameters and their values will be sent to *nicerplot* (i.e., James' R-package) as is.
-Meaning, one can just add new parameters to the xlsx file as long as these are known to nicerplot.

-NB Setting parameter 'file' will overwrite the default file name.
+- to do...